speechbrain/speechbrain/recipes/RescueSpeech/ASR/CTC/README.md

 This folder contains the script to fine-tune WavLM-large CTC based model on the RescueSpeech dataset.
 The WavLM model is first trained on German CommonVoice10.0 corpus, and later fine-tuned on the RescueSpeech data.

-- [`microsoft/wavlm-large`](https://huggingface.co/microsoft/wavlm-large) : See *hf link* to use the model trained on German CommonVoice.
+- [`microsoft/wavlm-large`](https://huggingface.co/microsoft/wavlm-large) : See *hf link* to use the German CommonVoice fine-tuned model.
 - Link to dataset: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8030657.svg)](https://doi.org/10.5281/zenodo.8030657)
 - Language: German (DE)